Maybe you saw poor supplier performance coming right from the start but you went ahead anyway because there was no other choice.

 Organisation-side contributions to a supplier's poor performance can include:

-• A failure to understand, monitor and act on supplier risk
+- A failure to understand, monitor and act on risks caused by supplier

 4. Implications of poor supplier performance